roykoush/rand_gen/README.md

 In the intervals obtained, the least significant digits are the most unreliable hence, random.
 The interval values extend till 6 decimal places.
 But I took the last 4 (Why 4?
 Why not 3?
 That is something I decided on based on the sweet spot between 'too deterministic' and 'too few options').

 So I had 9999 maximum possible INT options.
 But in the project, I was comparing with standard python random number generators like random library.
 So I had to convert the integers into floats in [0,1).
 Otherwise the comparison would not have been fair.
-On a side note, I also noticed this made my numbers 'denser' and produced better correlations.

 ```python